 Sometimes, it’s in a business’ best interest for an employee to immediately cease their work when either party has given the other notice.
+Understanding how much notice is required is crucial for both employers and employees when considering PILON.
 In such instances, the employee can be sent on gardening leave or they can be given payment in lieu of notice (PILON).
+Employers must provide employees with the notice period they are entitled to under their employment contract when terminating employment, which may include a longer contractual notice period.
+It is essential to review the employee’s contract to understand the specific terms and conditions related to PILON.

 In this post, we’ll take a look at what PILON is and what you need to know about it.